AndrewJBateman/ionic-angular-firebase/README.md

 ## :books: General info

 * I had to downgrade Typescript to v4.2.4 for code to work
-* The FireStore 'Test Rules' were not available - see `Setup` below
+* The FireStore 'Test Rules' were not available.
+Firebase cccess was declined without some kind of access-limit script - see `Setup` below
 * Each database record contains simple title & text strings with auto-generated record id
 * Typescript Record model used to specify record format
 * Home page shows records from database as a list of Ionic cards
+* Clicking on a card activates a modal with record details and update & delete buttons
 * Data service separates logic that interacts with Firebase database
+* Progressive Web App functionality added but needs to be tested

 ## :camera: Screenshots